BY MICHELLE POLLY Behavioral Consultant/Bowser Academy

 Gradually change the barrier between them to one that they can see through – like a baby gate.
 Make sure the gate is tall enough that the cats cannot easily jump them.
 A screen door may also be used as a temporary barrier.
 If the cats show signs of aggression or threatening behavior, you can distract them by making a loud noise such as blowing a whistle or striking a table or wall with your hand.
 Don’t yell at the cats as this noise is one that should not be associated with you.
 Using your voice in this situation could have a negative effect on your relationship with the cats.
 Once the “argument”’ is over and the cats have settled into more passive behavior with no hissing or growling, distract them from each other by interacting with them using toys or food.
 If this is too stimulating, simply allow them to hang out in the same area without showing aggression.
 If the cats become aggressive, separate them again and give them more time in their own spaces until you can try again.

 Remember to avoid trying to restrain a cat or using force when it is in a confrontational situation or when it is over-stimulated.
 You do not want to become part of the problem.
 Removal from the situation and giving the cat a chance to calm down is the best solution.

 Any time you feel overwhelmed by your cat’s behavior, there are professionals that can help to get you through the rough patches.
 Your veterinarian or an animal behavioral expert will be able to advise you.

-Our construction projects are almost done!
 Thanks to the generous Seamans Family Double the Love challenge and all all amazing supporters who contributed to it, the shelter has undergone some much needed renovations.
 Our furry friends now have a cat atrium, upgraded grooming, vet, and isolation areas and so much more!
-Stop by for and open house on Saturday, April 13th for a tour from 10 AM to 1 PM.Read More...
+Stop by for a tour!Read More...